osodevops/kr/README.md

 `$ git clone https://github.com/osodevops/kr.git`

-2. Place the program to /usr/local/bin/kr and make sure you have execution rights.
+2. Change execution rights

+`$ chmod 0644 kr`

+2. Move the program to a folder location which is in the user's path.

 `$ sudo mv kr /usr/local/bin/`